-As provided in the CG Manual, upon reasonable request, the directors individually or as a group, may seek independent professional advice in the discharge of their duties at the expense of the Company, which expense must be reasonable.
+Procedures Details As provided in the CG Manual, upon reasonable red seek independent professional advice in the discharwhich expense must be reasonable.

 7.)
 Change/s in existing policies

 Indicate, if applicable, any change/s introduced by the Board of Directors (during its most recent term) on existing policies that may have an effect on the business of the company and the reason/s for the change: